core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Two peers communicating using OSCORE may choose to renew their shared keying information by establishing a new OSCORE Security Context for a variety of reasons.
 A particular reason is approaching the limits set for key usage defined in {{limits}}.
 Practically, when the relevant limits have been reached for an OSCORE Security Context, the two peers have to establish a new OSCORE Security Context, in order to continue using OSCORE for secure communication.
 That is, the two peers have to establish new Sender and Recipient Keys, as the keys actually used by the AEAD algorithm.

 In addition to approaching the key usage limits, there may be other reasons for a peer to initiate a key update procedure.
-These include: the OSCORE Security Context approaching its expiration, as per the 'exp' parameter defined in {{common-context}}; application policies prescribing a regular key rollover; approaching the exhaustion of the Sender Sequence Number space in the OSCORE Sender Context.
+These include: the OSCORE Security Context approaching its expiration time, as per the 'exp' parameter defined in {{common-context}}; application policies prescribing a regular key rollover; approaching the exhaustion of the Sender Sequence Number space in the OSCORE Sender Context.

-It is recommended that the peer initiating the key update procedure starts it with some margin before actually reaching the trigger event forcing it to performe a key update.
-For instance, performing the key update before actually reaching context expiration, or before exhausting the Sender Sequence Number space.
-If rekeying is not initiated ahead of these events, it may become practically impossible to perform rekeying with certain methods.
+It is RECOMMENDED that the peer initiating the key update procedure starts it with some margin, i.e., well before actually experiencing the trigger event forcing to perform a key update, e.g., the OSCORE Security Context expiration or the exhaustion of the Sender Sequence Number space.
+If the rekeying is not initiated ahead of these events, it may become practically impossible to perform a key update with certain methods.

-Other specifications define a number of ways for rekeying OSCORE, which is summarized below.
+Other specifications define a number of ways for rekeying OSCORE, as summarized below.

 * The two peers can run the procedure defined in {{Section B.2 of RFC8613}}.
 That is, the two peers exchange three or four messages, protected with temporary Security Contexts adding randomness to the ID Context.